Mandy Moore Boyfriend 2017: ‘This Is Us’ Shippers Will Be Disappointed

 “Even though we were just making a music video, spending the whole day pretending like we were in the midst of a separation was sort of a drag.
 At least on camera.
 Luckily, she’s as pro as someone could be so it was pretty easy to switch back into laughs and hanging out while they were setting up other shots,” Goldsmith said.

-Check out the “Roll With The Punches” music video below.
+Check out the “Roll with the Punches” music video below.

 Many fans started Googling “Mandy Moore boyfriend 2017” after she posted an Instagram story and mentioned her “bae.”
 While many were hoping and praying that Moore and Ventimiglia were a real-life couple, it turns out that their on-screen chemistry ends there.
-While the two have become great friends (as evidenced by Moore’s social media accounts), they aren’t romantically linked off screen.
+While the two have become great friends (as evidenced by Moore’s social media accounts), they aren’t romantically linked off-screen.

 Milo Ventimiglia, however, is currently (believed to be) single.